 APU Alumni Interview Vol. 4 Education During COVID-19 and Beyond

 Hello, APU students!
-I’m Maasa Furumoei, a 4th year student.
+This is Maasa, a fourth-year APS student.

 On this occasion, I had a chance to speak online with Soko Fujino, who operates a home/private tutoring program for students who cannot attend regular school.
 Tutoring programs that offer online classes have recently been highlighted in TV programs and newspapers, and offer a way for APU students to replace part-time work opportunities that have dried up as a result of the COVID-19 pandemic.

 Ms. Fujino founded Aimu, a home-private tutoring program geared toward students who cannot attend regular school, in September 2019.
 The program offers learning support to students who cannot pay tuition due to financial reasons or are unable to leave their homes for various reasons.
 It targets students from elementary to high school and assigns one tutor to each student.

 Ms. Fujino says she founded Aimu to express the vision of “being true to yourself,” and she is committed to “creating a society in which people can cultivate resilience and express their individual character.”
 In this interview, I asked Ms. Fujino what prompted her to launch Aimu and what changes she has experienced as a result of impact from the COVID-19 pandemic.

 [Profile of Soko Fujino and activities at APU]

 Graduated from the College of Asia Pacific Studies at APU in 2016